Nerwyn/android-tv-card/README.md

         entity_id: light.sunroom_ceiling
 ```

-Using buttons (and touchpad center) in momentary mode also allows you to send the number of seconds elapsed in `momentary_end_action` by setting a data key value to `HOLD_SECS`.
+Using buttons (and touchpad center) in momentary mode also allows you to send the number of seconds elapsed in `momentary_end_action` by setting a data key value to `hold_secs`.

 ```yaml
 custom_actions: